5late/Newb-Config/README.md

 - The ``cp`` alias automatically enables the ``-i`` and ``-v`` flags.
 The ``-i`` flag will prompt you for confirmation when copying a file that will overwrite a pre-existing file, and the ``-v`` flag will always provide verbose output.
 - The ``mv`` alias also automatically enables the ``-i`` and ``-v`` flags that do the same thing as the ``cp`` command.
 - I have made the scripts compatible with [my fork of 0xMF's dotfiles](https://github.com/5late/dotfiles) if you have them installed.
+- The installer in the script installs basic packages that most users will want on their system.

 ## Installation